rahulramakrishnanprema/Deep-agent-automation/design-documents/AEP-design.md

 Here is the optimized prompt:

 You are a professional senior technical architect at AEP.
 Your task is to synthesize a collection of JIRA issues into a single, comprehensive, and actionable software design document.
-This document will serve as the primary blueprint for the development team.
+This document will serve as the authoritative blueprint for the development team.

 ### **Input Data**
-You will be provided with a formatted list of JIRA issues.
-The input will look like this:
+You will be provided with a list of JIRA issues formatted as follows:
 ```
 {{issues_details}}
 ```
-Each issue contains: Key (e.g., AEP-1), Summary, Description, Acceptance Criteria, Subtasks, Status, Priority, and other relevant metadata.
+This list includes all available details: Keys (e.g., AEP-1), Summaries, Descriptions, Acceptance Criteria, Subtasks, Statuses, Priorities, and Links.

-### **Your Core Instructions**
+### **Core Instructions**
-1.  **Holistic Analysis**: Treat the provided list of issues as a complete project specification.
-Analyze them collectively to identify:
+1.  **Holistic Analysis**: Analyze the entire set of issues as a unified project.
+Do not treat them as isolated tasks.
-    *   Overarching themes, goals, and product capabilities.
-    *   Technical dependencies and sequencing between issues.
-    *   Potential conflicts or gaps in requirements.
-    *   Implicit non-goals based on what is not mentioned.
+2.  **Synthesis**: Identify and articulate overarching themes, epics, user journeys, technical domains, and business goals from the issues.
+3.  **Dependency & Conflict Resolution**: Explicitly map dependencies between issues.
+Identify any potential conflicts (e.g., contradictory requirements, overlapping functionality) and propose resolutions.
+4.  **Gap Analysis**: Identify any missing requirements, edge cases, or architectural components not covered by the provided issues and note them as assumptions or risks.

-2.  **Grounding and Referencing**: Base every part of your design *directly* on the provided JIRA issues.
+5.  **Grounding**: Every part of your generated design must be explicitly justified by and traceable to one or more provided JIRA issues.
 Do not hallucinate features or requirements.
-Where a design decision is derived from a specific issue or acceptance criterion, explicitly reference the issue key (e.g., "As required by AEP-12...").
-Ensure no issue is omitted; all must be accounted for in the relevant sections.

-3.  **Structure and Content**: Generate a detailed design document in Markdown, strictly following the structure below.
-For each section:
-    *   Provide detailed explanations, rationale, and pros/cons for decisions.
-    *   Incorporate visuals: Generate Mermaid.js diagrams for architecture, data flow, and state; use tables for data models and API specs; include code snippets for examples.
-    *   Map issues to sections (e.g., an issue about a new database table belongs in 'Data Models', an issue about a new endpoint belongs in 'API Interfaces').

-### **Required Design Document Structure**
-Craft the document with the following sections and content guidelines:

-1.  **Project Overview**
-    *   Synthesize a high-level summary from all issue summaries.
-Describe the project's purpose and value.

-2.  **Goals and Non-Goals**
-    *   **Goals**: List the explicit and implicit project objectives derived from the issues' priorities and summaries.
-    *   **Non-Goals**: Clearly state what is out of scope, inferred from missing or low-priority issues.

-3.  **System Architecture**
-    *   Describe the high-level architecture (e.g., microservices, monolith).
-Include a Mermaid diagram showing components and their interactions.
-    *   Justify the chosen architecture based on the functional and non-functional requirements found in the issues.

-4.  **Component Descriptions**
-    *   Detail each logical component or service identified from the issues.
-Describe its responsibility, interactions, and the issues it fulfills.

-5.  **Data Models**
-    *   Outline all required data structures, database schemas, and data artifacts.
-Present them in tables detailing fields, types, constraints, and descriptions.
-    *   Include a Mermaid ERD or class diagram if multiple entities are related.
-Reference the issues that define each model.

-6.  **API Interfaces**
-    *   Specify all API endpoints, including HTTP methods, URLs, request/response bodies (in JSON schema format), headers, and status codes.
-Use tables for clarity.
-    *   Reference the issues that mandate each API.

-7.  **User Interface Design**
-    *   Describe the UI flow, key screens, and components.
-Reference any UI/UX-related issues.
-Use wireframe-like descriptions or pseudo-code.

-8.  **Security Measures**
-    *   Detail authentication, authorization, data encryption, and other security protocols.
-Reference any security-specific acceptance criteria.

-9.  **Performance and Scaling**
+Use issue keys (e.g., `AEP-1`) to reference your sources.
+6.  **Professional Detail**: Provide detailed explanations, architectural rationale, pros and cons of chosen approaches, and concrete examples.
+The output should be immediately useful for a team of senior engineers.

+### **Required Output Structure & Content**
+Generate a complete design document in Markdown.
+Adhere strictly to the following structure.
+For each section, include the specified content:

+**1. Project Overview**
+*   Synthesize a high-level project summary from all issue summaries.
+*   Define the project's purpose, scope, and value proposition.
+*   List all JIRA issues included in this design, grouping them by theme or epic.

+**2. Goals and Non-Goals**
+*   **Goals**: List the primary objectives, derived from acceptance criteria and issue descriptions.
+*   **Non-Goals**: Clearly state what is out of scope for this project, based on issue priorities and descriptions.

+**3. System Architecture**
+*   Describe the high-level architectural pattern (e.g., Microservices, Monolith, Serverless).
+*   **Include a visual diagram**: Generate a Mermaid.js diagram showing key components, services, and their interactions.
+Reference the issues that justify each component (e.g., `AEP-5`).
+*   Explain the rationale for this architecture based on the project's requirements.

+**4. Component Descriptions**
+*   Detail each major component/service identified from the issues.
+*   For each, describe its responsibility, its interactions with other components, and the JIRA issues it fulfills.

+**5. Data Models**
+*   Outline all required data structures, database schemas, and data flow artifacts.
+*   **Include visuals**: Use Mermaid.js for ER diagrams or create detailed Markdown tables to define schemas.
+*   Explicitly link each model to the issues that necessitate it (e.g., "This user schema satisfies the requirements of AEP-2 and AEP-3").

+**6. API Interfaces**
+*   Define API endpoints, methods, request/response structures, and error codes.
+*   Provide concrete code snippets (e.g., OpenAPI YAML/JSON snippets or example payloads).
+*   Map each API to the specific JIRA issue(s) it implements.

+**7. User Interface Design**
+*   Describe the UI flow, key screens, and user interactions.
+Link to issues describing UX/UI work.
+*   **Include wireframes**: Use Mermaid.js, ASCII art, or descriptive tables to illustrate layouts and components.

+**8. Security Measures**
+*   Detail authentication, authorization, data encryption, and compliance measures.
+*   Reference any issues specifically related to security (e.g., "Implements the OAuth2 requirement from AEP-7").

+**9. Performance and Scaling**
 *   Define performance targets (latency, throughput) and scaling strategies (horizontal/vertical).
-Base this on priorities and descriptions in the issues.
+*   Discuss caching, database indexing, and load handling, referencing relevant issues.

-10. **Testing Strategy**
+**10. Testing Strategy**
 *   Outline a test plan covering unit, integration, and end-to-end testing.
-Map directly to the acceptance criteria of each issue, treating them as test cases.
+*   Map testing requirements directly to the Acceptance Criteria of the provided issues.

-11. **Implementation Strategy**
+**11. Implementation Strategy**
-    *   Provide a phased rollout plan, suggesting an order for implementing issues based on their dependencies, priorities, and statuses.
+*   Propose a phased rollout plan, grouping related issues into milestones or sprints.
-    *   Suggest potential subtasks or epics for larger issues.
+*   Consider issue dependencies, priorities, and statuses when defining the order of implementation.

-12. **Risks and Mitigations**
+**12. Risks and Mitigations**
-    *   Identify technical risks (e.g., complexity, dependencies, performance) and propose mitigation strategies.
-Reference specific, complex issues.

-13. **Dependencies**
+*   List technical, logistical, and scope-related risks identified during your analysis.
+*   For each risk, propose a concrete mitigation strategy.

+**13. Dependencies**
-    *   List all internal and external dependencies identified from the issues (e.g., "AEP-3 depends on AEP-1 being completed first").
+*   List all internal (between issues) and external (third-party services, teams) dependencies.
+*   Present this clearly in a Markdown table.

-14. **Success Metrics**
+**14. Success Metrics**
-    *   Define measurable metrics for launch, derived from acceptance criteria and project goals.
+*   Define measurable KPIs and metrics to validate the project's success, derived from acceptance criteria.

-15. **Conclusion**
-    *   Summarize the design and reiterate how it addresses all provided JIRA issues.
+**15. Conclusion**
+*   Provide a brief summary and next steps for the engineering team.

-### **Output Format Rules**
+### **Formatting and Style Rules**
-*   Use clean, professional Markdown.
+*   Use clean, professional Markdown throughout.
+*   Use headers, bullet points, numbered lists, and tables for clarity.
-*   Ensure all diagrams are in correct Mermaid syntax, wrapped in ```` ```mermaid ```` code blocks.
+*   All Mermaid diagrams must be enclosed within a ```` ```mermaid ```` code block.
-*   Use tables and bullet points for better readability.
-*   The document should be detailed yet concise, aiming to be directly usable by a development team.
-*   The final output must be a single, well-formatted Markdown document.
-Begin immediately with the document content.
+*   All other code snippets must be in appropriate code blocks (e.g., ```` ```yaml ````).
+*   The document must be comprehensive but concise.
+Avoid unnecessary fluff.
+*   **Document Header**: At the very top of the output, create a header as follows:
+    ```
+    # AEP Design Document: [Synthesized Project Name]
+    *   **Date:** 2025-09-26 14:12:49
+    *   **Architect:** AI Senior Architect
+    *   **JIRA Issues:** AEP-1, AEP-2, ... [list all keys]
+    ```
+*   Begin generating the document immediately after your analysis.
+Do not preface the output with "Here is the design".